Article I

 • activates dopamine systems (motivation, drive),

-• regulates stress response and self-confidence,
+• regulates stress response and self-confidence perception,

 • belief in one’s own abilities,